upbound/docs/content/core-concepts/kcl/variables.md

 The `items` and the `options` variables are important required variables in your KCL embedded function.

-The special [items]({{<ref "inputs-outputs#outputs">}}) variable is required to capture the desired state of your resources and passing those changes to your control plane to create or modify.
+KCL functions requore the special [items]({{<ref "inputs-outputs#outputs">}}) variable to capture the desired state of your resources and pass those changes to your control plane to create or change.
 The special [options]({{<ref "read-pipeline-state">}}) variables provides context specific information to use in your function.